The Roman Hat Mystery: Literary significance & criticism

+In the foreword is written: "Grateful acknowledgment is made to Professor Alexander Goettler Chief Toxicologist of the City of New York for his friendly offices in the preparation of this tale."

 The introduction to this novel contained some details which are now not considered part of the Ellery Queen canon.
 For instance, the introduction is written as by the anonymous "J.J.
 McC.", a friend of the Queens, and speaks of Ellery's marriage and child, and their life in Italy, and that the names of both Ellery Queen and his father are pseudonyms—none of these circumstances survived for long, although a Judge J.J.
 McCue appears in one of the final novels, Face to Face.
 The introduction also speaks of the "Barnaby Ross murder case", which not only does not exist but prefigures the pseudonym adopted by Ellery Queen the author for another series of books, the Drury Lane (fictional detective) mysteries as by Barnaby Ross.

 The novel, and the other "nationality" mysteries, had the unusual feature of a "Challenge to the Reader" just before the ending is revealed—the novel breaks the fourth wall and speaks directly to the reader.
 "The alert student of mystery tales, now being in possession of all the pertinent facts, should at this stage of the story have reached definite conclusions on the questions propounded.
 The solution -- or enough of it to point unerringly to the guilty character -- may be reached by a series of logical deductions and psychological observations."

 "A landmark rather than a cornerstone, perhaps ...
 Though the egregious bonhomie of the Queens and Ellery's pseudo bookishness occasionally irritate, the neatness of the plot involving a missing hat in a theater murder cannot be denied.
 But the police procedure is not what it would be now, and the criminal's luck in carrying out his complex plan strains the believables."